-List the Program Office or IT System information is shared/received with List the purpose of the information being shared /received with the specified program office or IT system List the specific data element types such as PII/PHI that are shared/received with the Program Office or IT system Describe the method of transmittal Human Resource Information System Shared Service Center (HRIS SSC) The purpose of the information being shared/received is VA employee occupational health tracking, compliance and improvement.
+List the Program Office or IT System information is shared/received with List the purpose of the information being shared /received with the specified program office or IT system List the specific PII/PHI data elements that are processed (shared/received/transmitted) with the Program Office or IT system Describe the method of transmittal Human Resource Information System Shared Service Center (HRIS SSC) The purpose of the information being shared/received is VA employee occupational health tracking, compliance and improvement.
 This information will be used to ensure that VA employees have all of the occupational health safety measures they need to serve veterans safely and securely.
-Social Security Number, name, e-mail, address, gender, DOB, job position, employee ID Flat file, web service API
+Social Security Number, Name, Email Address, Physical Address, Gender, Date of Birth, Job Position, Employee ID Flat file, web service API Digital Veterans Platform (DVP) The purpose of the information being shared/received is VA employee occupational health tracking, compliance and improvement.
+This information will be used to ensure that VA employees have all of the occupational health safety measures they need to serve veterans safely and securely.
+Social Security Number, Name, Email Address, Physical Address, Gender, Date of Birth, Job Position, Employee ID Flat file, web service, API Corporate Data Warehouse (CDW) The purpose of the information being shared/received is VA employee occupational health tracking, compliance and improvement.
+This information will be used to ensure that VA employees have all of the occupational health safety measures they need to serve veterans safely and securely.
+Social Security Number, Name, Email Address, Physical Address, Gender, Date of Birth, Job Position, Employee ID, Vaccination Status Flat file, web service, API